Don't Trip Yourself up While Buying your New Home

-Don't empty your wallet on big-ticket items Although you will be dreaming of ways to turn your new home into a showplace, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
-You will also want to stay away from vacations and vehicle purchases until the closing of your loan.
-Financing your bedroom furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
-It's even a red flag to make those large purchases using cash.
-Lending Institutions are examining your cash on hand when considering your loan.
+Don't buy luxury items.
+You may be itching to turn your new kitchen into a showplace, or celebrate your new dream home, but keep away from expensive purchases like furniture, cars, appliances, or vacations until closing.
+Financing your Plasma TVs with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+Using cash to buy expensive items can even create a mistake: many banks take into consideration your cash reserve when approving your mortgage loan.

 Got a Question?